Skip to main content

 1. Leveraging Future Bitcoin Upgrades (Covenants): Upcoming potential Bitcoin protocol upgrades, such as those introducing new covenant opcodes (e.g., OP_CTV [10], OP_CAT, or similar proposals), could pave the way for more trustless smart contract functionalities directly on Bitcoin.
 We are closely monitoring these developments and plan to integrate such features, if and when they become available and stable.
 This could allow for:

-• Elimination of Attester Committees: Potentially removing the need for an attester committee for certain verification processes, moving towards a more fully trustless model.
+• Elimination of Attesting Committees: Potentially removing the need for an attesting committee for certain verification processes, moving towards a more fully trustless model.

 • Enhanced Permissionlessness: Reducing reliance on pre-signed transactions or specific roles in the dispute resolution protocol, making the system even more open.